gisat/georice/README.rst

 ###########

 Georice processor creates classified maps of the presence of rice fields based on Sentinel 1A and Sentinel 1B imagery.
-Sentinel 1 scenes are acquired from `Sentinel-hub <https://www.sentinel-hub.com/>`_.
+Classification script was creted by CNES.Sentinel 1 scenes are acquired from `Sentinel-hub <https://www.sentinel-hub.com/>`_.
 Processor can not be used without specifying  of Sentinel hub credentials:

 * client_id